All graphics and images are copyright of A True Church

 Also, following Catholic tradition (which is demonic, 1 Timothy 4:1-3; Colossians 2:8), the 1611 KJV has an Easter calendar (28 pages from the page with "To The Most High and Mightie Prince, Iames . . .").
 In the pages following this calendar, there are several "Holy days" listed, some of which include Christmas (a Catholic/pagan "Holy day"), different saints, "Epiphinie," "the purification of the blessed Virgin," and "the Annunciation of the blessed Virgin."
 Five pages from the Easter Calendar, at the bottom of the page are two naked Cupid (Roman god of love) looking beings with wings.
 Also, at the beginning of the New Testament, at the bottom of the pictorial page there is a Cupid looking head with wings.
 Using the same kind of measure some use, the 1611 KJV should also be rejected.

-In fact, the 1611 KJV is far worse, because between the Old and New Testaments lies (in more ways than one) the Apocrypha.
-This group of books is filled with false doctrine contradicting much of what is taught in the Old and New Testament (Please see our report on the Apocrypha).
-Right smack in the middle of the 1611 KJV is a group of books that teach a great deal of false doctrine (some of which are clearly "destructive heresies", 2 Peter 2:1).
+In fact, the 1611 KJV is worse.
+Because, between the Old and New Testaments lies the Apocrypha.
+This group of books has false doctrine in it.
+Please see our report on the Apocrypha.
+Right smack in the middle of the 1611 KJV is a group of books that teach contrary to God's Word.
 KJV advocates, who praise the original 1611 KJV Bible (with its Apocryphal writings) and condemn the NKJV because of its triquetra symbol, are hypocrites, especially when they set the 1611 KJV up as the standard.

 II.
 Verse Comparisons